DFE-Digital/npq-registration/app/views/api/guidance/how-to-guides/how-ttes-work.md

 2. Providers submit retained declarations via the API to notify DfE participants have continued in training for a given milestone.
 3. DfE pays providers output payments for retained declarations.

-## After the participant has completed their NPQ
+## After the participant has completed their TTE

 1. Providers complete training participants as per details set out in the contract.
 2. Providers will submit completed declarations via the API, including participant outcomes, to notify DfE participants have completed the course.
 3. DfE will pay providers output payments for completed declarations.

 ## Other considerations

 It's worth noting that: